 - Content management system

 - Document management system

-The more tool you use to make your work life better, the more complicated your workflow becomes and the less effective your communication will be.
+The more tool you use to make your work life better, the more complicated your workflow becomes and the less effective your communication will be with your remote team.

-Bit’s document management system allows you to create workplace documents like- project proposals, sales decks, training documents, how-to guides, company policies, process documentation, media kits, fact sheets, competitive research, case studies, e-books, etc. and provides a central location to store these documents, making it the perfect digital workplace solution.
+Bit’s document management system allows you to create workplace documents like- project proposals, sales decks, training documents, how-to guides, company policies, process documentation, media kits, fact sheets, competitive research, case studies, e-books, etc. and provides a central location to store these documents, making it the perfect digital workplace solution for the remote teams.

 Apart from documents, Bit also provides amazing content management capabilities.
 Bit has a content library that automatically saves the images, files and digital content you add to your documents (or workspaces) so that you can access and reuse them easily.